 Fredericksburg and Gillespie County are noted for producing about 40 percent of all Texas peaches, as well as for grape growing.
-There are more than a dozen wineries and numerous tasting rooms in this wine-producing region.
+There are nearly 20 wineries in this wine-producing region.
 For information, visit www.visitfredericksburgtx.com.

 The city was home to the first volkssporting event in the U.S. in 1976, and the city's Pilgrimage Routes consist of three different sanctioned routes that can be walked year-round.